anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.md

 <a name="9.6.1"></a>
 ### 9.6.1.
 Why Observability

 Knowing the status of all services and functions at all levels in a cloud based service offering is essential to act fast, ideally pro-actively before users notice and, most importantly, before they call the help desk.

+Common approach to understanding aforementioned telecom network status in conventional non-cloud environments is referred to as monitoring.
+Usually it would include metric information related toresources, such as CPU, memory, HDD, Network I/O, but also business related technical indicators (KPIs) such as number of active users, number of registrations, etc. This monitoring data isrepresented as a time series, retrieved in regular intervals, usually with granulation of 5 to 30 minutes.In addition to it, async messages such as alarms and notifications were exposed by the monitored systems in order to provide information about foreseen situations.
+It is worth noting that metric data provides approximation of the health of the system, while the alarms and notifications try to bring more information about the problem.
+In general, they provide information about known unknowns - anticipated situations occurring at random time.
+However, this would very rarely be sufficient information for understanding the problem (RCA - root cause analysis), therefore it is necessary to retrieve more data related to the problem - logs and network signalization.
+Logs are application output information created by developers to get more granular information about the code execution.
+Network packet captures/traces are useful since telecommunication networks are distributed systems where components communicate utilizing various protocols, and the communication can be examined to get details of the problem.
+The latter two sources of information need manual human analysis in order to extract useful information, and as such are usually not essential parts of the regular monitoring systems.

+As the transition towards cloud environments takes place simultaneously with the introduction of DevOps mindset, conventional monitoring approach becomes suboptimal.
+Cloud environments allow greater flexibility as the microservice architecture is embraced to bring improvements in operability, therefore the automation can be utilized to much higher extent than ever before.
+Automation in telecom networks usually supposes actions based on decisions derived from system output data (system observation).
+In order to derive useful decisions, data with rich context are inevitable.
+Obviously, conventional monitoring approach has to be improved in order to retrieve sufficient data, not only from the wider context, but also without delays - as soon as data is produced or available.
+The new enhanced approach was introduced as a concept of observability, borrowed from the control theory which states that it is possible to make conclusions about the system internal state based on the external outputs.

 This requires the collection of alarms and telemetry data from the physical layer (wires), the cloud infrastructure up to the network, application and services virtualized functions (VNF) running on top of Cloud Infrastructure, typically isolated by tenants.

 Long term trending data are essential for capacity planning purposes and typically collected, aggregated and kept over the full lifespan.
 To keep the amount of data collected manageable, automatic data reduction algorithms are typically used, e.g. by merging data points from the smallest intervals to more granular intervals.